altunenes/sorceress/docs/explanations of illusions.md

 ![myimageresized.png](./assets/myimageresized.png)

-This is maybe one of the most strong optical illusions that have ever been created.
-Bricks create a pattern in which the mortar lines between them do not look parallel.
-Why do we call it a "cafe wall"? well, a student of Richard Gregory from the University of Bristol has noticed this from a café (on St Michael’s Hill).
+The cafe wall illusion is a well-known optical illusion in which the mortar lines between bricks appear to be slanted, even though they are actually parallel.
 The illusion is strongest when the mortar has a brightness that is in between that of the two tiles.
-So illusion will be work as long as colors have different brightness.

-Why we are seeing this?
-Well, the only scientific explanation that I've known is from Gregory and Heard (1979).
-The role of orientation-sensitive simple cells in V1 and reactions to luminance borders are mainly involved in this illusion as they've mentioned.
-Gregory and Heard (1979) proposed that regions of varying luminances be retained in the spatial register by locking their borders.
-This border-locking technique causes inadvertent contour alterations between sections separated by small gaps.
-They've also shown that illusion disappears if the luminance of the middle line is noticeably lower or higher than the luminance of the two types of squares.
+The scientific explanation for this illusion is thought to involve the role of orientation-sensitive simple cells in the primary visual cortex, as well as the brain's reactions to luminance borders.
+Gregory and Heard (1979) proposed that the spatial register retains regions of varying luminances by locking their borders, which inadvertently causes contour alterations between sections separated by small gaps.
+The illusion disappears if the luminance of the middle line is significantly different from the luminance of the two types of squares.

+The cafe wall illusion was first observed by a student of Richard Gregory at the University of Bristol, who noticed it in a cafe on St Michael's Hill.
+It is named after the location where it was discovered

 ## 13-ccob